Raivis80/First-Milestone-Project/README.md

 1. After installation, restart the browser.
 1. Log into [GitHub](https://github.com/login "Link to GitHub login page") or [create an account](https://github.com/join "Link to GitHub create account page").
 1. Locate the [GitHub Repository](https://github.com/Raivis80/First-Milestone-Project"Link to GitHub Repo").
-1. Click the green "GitPod" button in the top right corner of the repository.
+1. Click the green "GitPod" button in the Floral-Fantasy right corner of the repository.
 This will trigger a new gitPod workspace to be created from the code in github where you can work locally.

 **How to run this project within a local IDE, such as VSCode:**